What Do They Have in Common?

 Whom Is Not Very Common

 The use of 'whom' is not very common in spoken English.
-Normally, people use 'who' both as subject and object pronoun of relative clauses.
+Normally, people use 'who' both as subject and object pronouns of relative clauses.

 Whom Is Very Formal